A week or so after Christmas, a heavy package arrived in the mail.

 But, I’m getting ahead of myself.

-The package, as I mentioned, was heavy - unusually so, given that what normally comes from my grandma is a shirt from Herberger’s that’s too big, which I then need to exchange at our local Carson Pierie Scott (new underwear here I come!).
+The package, as I mentioned, was heavy - unusually so, given that what normally comes from my grandma is a pair of underwear from Herberger’s that’s too big, which I then need to exchange at our local Carson Pierie Scott (new underwear here I come!).

 This was decidedly, not a shirt.